What is talent mobility?

 Talent mobility

 Talent mobility is the ability of employees to move successfully from one role to another within the same organization.
 Companies that emphasize talent mobility create growth opportunities for their employees.
-Leaders at these companies need to be able to recognize critical skills and abilities in their employees to advance them into suitable new positions within the company.
+Leaders at these companies need to recognize critical skills and abilities in their employees to advance them into suitable new positions, especially as 90% of organizations report they are redesigning jobs to meet evolving business needs.

 Using a talent mobility strategy is the opposite of focusing on outside talent when positions become available within an organization.
 Finding ways to fill open positions with employees who already work for the company is the goal of a talent mobility program.